 I think it’s fair play from Microsoft because the other solution providers like Teamviewer or Beyond Trust, or other third-party vendors are charging a lot of money for their integrated and non-integrated solutions.
 I have seen a couple of them, and I won’t say those are cloud-native architecture.

 Well, should I assume this remote help solution needs a backend infrastructure in Azure?
-Or is this a magic solution that doesn’t require any infra to support all the regulatory, security requirements?
+Or is this a magic solution that doesn’t require any infra to support all the regulatory, and security requirements?

-This is one of the points I mentioned that additional licensing requirement is fair play from Microsoft.
+This is one of the points I mentioned that the additional licensing requirement is a fair play from Microsoft.
 We will wait and see more about the architecture of this solution sometime later.
 All the details are taken from the Microsoft Ignite announcements from Microsoft.
 More details are in the resources section of this post.

 Overview of Intune Remote Help Solution

 Remote help supports only User Attended Support with the current release- The user must be present to accept and receive assistance.
 Remote Help requests can be screen sharing (view-only mode) or full control.

 Compliance warning – The admin is prompted with a warning at the start of the session if a device is non-compliant and is shown a non-compliance banner throughout the remote session.
 This will help the admin to take appropriate cautions while fixing the issues of the device remotely.

 Establishing Trust between IT admin and end-user – Strong initial handshake to ensure trust between admin and user by displaying admin and end-user information such as name, profile picture, company, title, and verified domain.
 This is very much needed to avoid any hacking impersonation kind of situation.